gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

  - Worked on DB design

 Q2.
 What am I planning to work on next?
- - Write script to get cities of the world and update it in DB
+ - Write script to get airports of the world and update it in DB

 Q3.
 What tasks are blocked waiting on another team member?
  - N/A